SchemeDraw/AcademicPaperToVideoConverter/README.md

-# PaperToVideo
+# PaperToVideo - Convert Academic Papers to Engaging Videos

-This repo converts academic papers into videos that explain the paper contents briefly.
-Usually the videos are of length 10-20 minutes.
+Welcome to PaperToVideo!
+This repository converts academic papers into engaging video summaries, typically 10-20 minutes in length.
+It's an excellent tool for researchers, students, and educators looking to quickly understand the core concepts of a paper.

+## Overview

-Note that this model can hallucinate and may not be the best fit for all papers.
-(Bonus: here we generate some great paper videos on Youtube: [Trend in Research](https://www.youtube.com/@trendinresearch))
+PaperToVideo uses advanced AI models to generate concise video explanations of academic papers.
+Note that the model may occasionally hallucinate and might not be suitable for all types of papers.

+**Bonus:** Check out some great paper videos on YouTube: [Trend in Research](https://www.youtube.com/@trendinresearch)

+## How to Use

-You have two ways to run paper to video generation.
+You have two options to generate videos from academic papers:

-One, you can use our **free** service: [TrendGPT](https://www.trendgpt.site/), and sign up to upload paper and convert to video (this would typically takes about 10 - 15 minutes, and we suggest you trim the paper first before uploading, you can in general remove every thing after the reference section of a paper).
+### Option 1: Use Our Free Service

+Visit [TrendGPT](https://www.trendgpt.site/) to sign up and upload your paper for conversion.
+This process usually takes about 10-15 minutes.
+We recommend trimming the paper to remove sections after the references before uploading.

+### Option 2: Run Locally Using Our Code

-Second, you can do it on your own using our code base.
-Though you have to have access to Microsoft Azure GTP-4 model and GCP TTS Service (**you need to pay the fees**)
+If you prefer to run the process on your own machine, follow these steps.
+Note that you will need access to Microsoft Azure GPT-4 model and Google Cloud TTS Service (fees may apply).

-## Step 0: preparation
+### Step 0: Preparation

-First of all, run `install.sh` to install required packages.
-A virtual environment with python==3.11 is recommended.
+1. Run `install.sh` to install the required packages.
+A virtual environment with Python 3.11 is recommended.

-To run paper to video generation, you need to download the paper you want to convert and save it under `papers` folder, with name you assign.
-Let's call the paper name `placeholder.pdf`, then you need to get your microsoft Azure Open AI model served, and get the model version, api keys, end point, for both the model and the embedding model.
-Here we used gpt-4-turbo.
-But you can feel free to change the model version (without guarantee that the model still works when it's changed to weaker models like GPT-3.5).
+2. Download the paper you want to convert and save it in the `papers` folder.
+Let's call the paper `placeholder.pdf`.
+3. Obtain your Microsoft Azure OpenAI model credentials, including the model version, API keys, and endpoint.
+We use GPT-4-turbo, but other versions may work (though not guaranteed with weaker models like GPT-3.5).

-You would also need to get your google cloud credentials and save it in a json file, and put the path in the file `create_video_from_paper.py` as `google_credential_path = YOUR_GOOGLE_CREDENTIAL_PATH`.
-We use google cloud service mainly for doing text-to-speech generation.
+4. Get your Google Cloud credentials, save them in a JSON file, and update the path in `create_video_from_paper.py` as `google_credential_path = YOUR_GOOGLE_CREDENTIAL_PATH`.
+Google Cloud is used for text-to-speech generation.
+Feel free to modify to use other free TTS service.

-## Step 1: run a separate serve program
+### Step 1: Run the Serve Program

-Run `serve.sh` and keep it running for about 2 minutes (this is crucial to ensure no bugs in the next step)
+Run `serve.sh` and keep it running for about 2 minutes to avoid bugs in the next step.
+Then keep it running in the backend.

-## Step 2: run video generation
+### Step 2: Generate the Video

-run `python create_video_from_paper.py` and the paper slides pdf file and generated mp4 file will be in the folder `resultant_latex/placeholder`.
-Where `placeholder` is the original paper pdf name.
+Run `python create_video_from_paper.py`.
+The paper slides PDF file and generated MP4 file will be saved in the `resultant_latex/placeholder` folder, where `placeholder` is the original paper PDF name.

+## Contributing

+We welcome contributions!